UW-Macrostrat/CriticalMAAS/README.md

 #### Key dependencies

 - [`UW-Macrostrat/tileserver`](https://github.com/UW-Macrostrat/tileserver):
-  Server for vector and raster tiles to GIS software and TA3
+  Server for vector and raster tiles to GIS software and TA3 performers
 - [`UW-Macrostrat/api-v3`](https://github.com/UW-Macrostrat/api-v3):
   Macrostrat's v3 API, which will be the primary API for new capabilities, including CriticalMAAS